 3. Pursue Interests Outside Work

-Engaging in hobbies or interests outside of work is vital for mental health and well-being.
-Whether it's pursuing a passion project, learning a new skill, or simply spending time with family and friends, activities outside work can provide a necessary counterbalance to professional demands.
+Engaging in hobbies or interests outside of work is vital for mental health and well‑being.
+Whether it's a creative project, learning a new skill, or simply spending time with family and friends, activities outside work provide a necessary counterbalance to professional demands.
+Consider tools that support your hobbies, such as a tablet for sketching or reading or a compact digital camera for weekend photography trips.

 Reading more: